hpello/sshmon/docs/tutorial.md

 # => hello
 ```

-### With SSHmon
+### With SSHMon

-SSHmon facilitates the setup of your port forwardings, and saves them for later use.
+SSHMon facilitates the setup of your port forwardings, and saves them for later use.
 To set up a local forwarding like on our previous example, click on your new host on the GUI, then add a new forwarding:

 - Type: Local
 - Bind: `localhost:1234` (or just `1234`, see below)